On the Smarr formula for rotating dyonic black holes: Acknowledgments

 \section{Acknowledgments}

 DG thanks LAPTh Annecy-le-Vieux for hospitality at different stages of this work.
 DG also acknowledges the support of the Russian Foundation of Fundamental Research under the project 17-02-01299a and the Russian Government Program of Competitive Growth of the Kazan Federal University.
-We also thank I. Smoli\'c for valuable comments.